OSGeo/grass-website/content/download/data.en.md

 ### <a name="NorthCarolinaDataset"></a> North Carolina data set

-This dataset is a modern package of geospatial data from North Carolina, USA.
+This dataset is a modern package of geospatial data from the state of North Carolina, USA.
 It offers raster, vector, LiDAR and satellite data.

 Most of the examples in the module manuals are written with this dataset.
 Furthermore, the tessuite operates with this dataset.
 The description, list of maps, and a quick usage tutorial are available here.
 The North Carolina dataset can be downloaded in two versions: